maayarosama/Web_Components/tutorial.md

+In this document a brief introduction about web components and svelte is given.
+In additon to that we'll be creating our own seperate weblet and test it with [grid3_client](https://github.com/threefoldtech/grid3_client_ts).
 ### What are web components?
-Web Components is a bunch of different technologies bundeled together allowing the user to create reusable custom elements with their functionalities, which later on can be re-used and utilized in your web apps.
+Web Components is a bunch of different technologies bundled together allowing the user to create reusable custom elements with their functionalities, which later on can be re-used and utilized in your web apps.
 - Web components are based on four main specifications:

     1. Custom Elements

         Custom Elements specifications lay the foundation for designing and using new types of DOM elements.
-According to it authors can define HTML tags with their behaviours and styles.
+According to it authors can define HTML tags with their behaviors and styles.

     2. Shadow DOM